SKopecz/PositiveIntegrators.jl/docs/src/npzd_model_benchmark.md

 We use the NPZD model [`prob_pds_npzd`](@ref) to assess the efficiency of different solvers from [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/) and [PositiveIntegrators.jl](https://github.com/SKopecz/PositiveIntegrators.jl).

-We define the auxiliary function `npzd_plot` to improve the readability of the following code.
+First, we define the auxiliary function `npzd_plot` to improve the readability of the following code.

 ```@example NPZD
 using Plots